erikbeebe/flink_adsb_stream/README.md

 # flink_adsb_stream
 Read ADS-B stream from Kafka, parse, window, and make available via Queryable State

 This is still a work in progress, but..
+This takes a stream of ADS-B JSON events from Kafka, extracts timestamps, enriches the stream (currently by queryable a Redis instance containing the FAA database), continues adding new information to the record as it becomes available, and then emits records every 5 seconds with a current picture of the airspace.

 It expects a Kafka topic with data that looks like this: